Door to Door (Modern Family): Plot

 Claire (Julie Bowen) drives Alex (Ariel Winter) and Haley (Sarah Hyland) to school and while she does, she accidentally hits Phil (Ty Burrell) with the car.
-Phil gets up and continue walking saying he is OK but Claire is determined to get a stop sign at the intersection because it is dangerous not having one.
-She starts petition the city and goes door-to-door to get the signatures she needs but she does not get a very positive reaction from the neighbors.
+Phil gets up and continues walking saying he is OK but Claire is determined to get a stop sign at the intersection because it is dangerous not having one.
+She starts petitioning the city and goes door-to-door to get the signatures she needs but she does not get a very positive reaction from the neighbors.
 She asks for her family's help but everyone is busy with their own (meaningful) things, something that causes Claire's angry reaction.

 Claire goes to the city councilman (David Cross) to discuss her proposal and everyone comes to help her after feeling guilty for not doing it from the start.
 Alex and Haley got the extra signatures Claire needed and Phil made a video with Luke (Nolan Gould) to prove that not having a stop sign to that intersection is dangerous.

 In the meantime, Jay (Ed O'Neill) is determined to help Manny (Rico Rodriguez) sell wrapping paper for a school fundraiser and he goes door-to-door with him to teach him how to do it.
 Manny, however, is not a natural salesman, and after many failed tries, he manipulates Jay to buy the wrapping paper.

 Meanwhile, Mitchell (Jesse Tyler Ferguson) tries to prove a point with Cameron (Eric Stonestreet).
-Cameron wants to cook some crepes and Mitchell tells him that he is the one who always ending up cleaning the mess in the kitchen every time Cam gets creative.
+Cameron wants to cook some crepes and Mitchell tells him that he is the one who always ends up cleaning the mess in the kitchen every time Cam gets creative.
 Cam promises to clean up when he is done but instead of this he goes out to help Gloria (Sofía Vergara) who is desperate to find Stella (Brigitte) after losing her.

 Mitchell comes back home and when he sees the mess he tells Cam that he will not clean up and let him do it as he promised.
-Cam comes home and sees that Mitchell indeed keep his promise not to do anything, despite hoping for the opposite, and when he starts cleaning he admits that he does not like doing it and he expected Mitch to do it.
+Cam comes home and sees that Mitchell indeed kept his promise not to do anything, despite hoping for the opposite, and when he starts cleaning he admits that he does not like doing it and he expected Mitch to do it.
 Mitch is happy that he was proved right and the two of them revel in further mess-making until the doorbell rings and reveals a representative from the adoption agency coming for a home-visit.